I like to eat whole foods in healthy proportions, hike, enjoy nature, and play with my two kitties.

 Sautéed or Fried

-Sautéing is another quick way to prepare this squash.
+Sautéing is another quick way to prepare this squash, as is frying.

 It is hard to beat the deep flavors that grilling lends to food.